Free • No signup Add Scar to face photo · Free

 Quick answers

-Do I need to mark where the scar should go before describing it?
+Do I need to mark the area before describing where the scar goes?

 Is this free?